 Social media marketing is a sector of marketing that requires both creativity and a deep understanding of analytics.
 It requires a business to create intriguing, valuable content and share said content over the platforms on which it will perform best.

-Social media posts that qualify as “marketing” may include text updates, eye-catching images, informative videos, or any other content that will drive engagement among the audience that a marketer is trying to reach.
+Social media posts that qualify as “marketing” may include text updates, eye-catching images, social infographics, informative videos, or any other content that will drive engagement among the audience that a marketer is trying to reach.